-2022 2021
+2023 2022

-Bank loan: Current Non-current \$ 2,500 43,125 \$ 2,500 45,625
+Bank Loan Current \$ 2,500 \$ 2,500

+Non-current 40,625 43,125

-\$ 45,625 \$ 48,125
+Total \$ 43,125 \$ 45,625

-Outstanding debt is comprised of two bank loans, Credit Facility A and Credit Facility B which were entered into on January 27, 2017 and an interest rate swap, held with Canadian Imperial Bank of Commerce ("CIBC").
-The interest rate on Credit Facility A and B bank loans is determined through a combination of the 3-month CDOR rate, reset 4 times each year: February 1st, May 1st, August 1st and November 1st plus a stamping fee of 0.60%.
-Credit Facility A has a 10-year term to maturity with a balance of \$35,000 and will be carried for the duration of the facility.
-Credit Facility A has a floating interest rate with the last interest rate being reset at 4.58% on November 1, 2022 and is carried with quarterly interest payments.
-Credit Facility B has a 10-year term to maturity and an outstanding balance of \$11,203.
+Outstanding debt is comprised of two bank loans, Credit Facility A and Credit Facility B which were entered into on January 27, 2017, and an interest rate swap, held with Canadian Imperial Bank of Commerce ("CIBC").
+The interest rates on Credit Facility A and B bank loans are determined through a combination of 3-month CDOR rates, reset 4 times each year on February 1st, May 1st, August 1st, and November 1st, plus a CIBC stamping fee of 0.60%.
+Credit Facility A has a 10-year term to maturity with an outstanding balance of \$35,000 and will be carried for the duration of the facility.
+The November 1st, 2023 Canadian Dollar Offered Rate (CDOR) - based interest rate reset for Credit Facility A was 5.58%.
+Credit Facility B has a 10-year term to maturity, maturing on February 1st, 2027, and an outstanding balance of \$8,469.
 Credit Facility B is being paid down with quarterly principal payments at a rate of \$625 per quarter plus interest and has an accompanying amortizing interest rate swap associated with it, to create an effective fixed interest rate of 2.414%.

-The credit facilities contain a covenant stating that the Corporation cannot incur any additional debt without CIBC's consent.
-In addition, the Corporation must advise CIBC if dividends are not received from Alectra in any quarter if the dividend amount is not sufficient to make the required monthly or quarterly payments of principal and interest.
-These covenants have not been breached in 2022 or 2021.
-The secured bank loans are guaranteed by the City of Mississauga in the amount of \$70,000.
+The CIBC credit facilities contain covenants stating that the Corporation cannot incur any additional debt without CIBC's consent.
+In addition, the Corporation must advise CIBC if dividends are not received from Alectra in any quarter and/or if the dividend amount is not sufficient to make the required monthly or quarterly payments of principal and interest.
+These covenants have not been breached in 2023, nor since inception.
+Bank loans are guaranteed by the City of Mississauga up to an amount of \$70,000.

-The Corporation included \$623 unrealized gain (2021 - \$482 unrealized gain) in its financial statements related to the interest rate swap.
-An asset of \$548 (2021 - \$75 liability) is the fair value of the interest rate swap, which represents the amount that the Corporation would have received to unwind its position as at 2022.
-The notional value on the interest rate swap is equal to the outstanding value of Credit Facility B, or \$11,203.
+The Corporation included \$204 unrealized loss (2022 - \$623 unrealized gain) in its financial statements related to the interest rate swap.
+An asset of \$344 (2022 - \$548 asset) is the fair value of the interest rate swap, which represents the amount that the Corporation would have received to unwind its position as at 2023.
+The notional value on the interest rate swap is equal to the outstanding value of Credit Facility B, or \$8,125.